 Get the fastest computer

 I recommend getting the fastest MacBook Pro available.
-If you want to be mobile and want the most power, get the MacBook Pro 16" Retina screen "spec'ed out" (with the most RAM, fasterst processor, largest disk).
-If you take your computer with you a lot, the 13" MacBook Pro with external Eizo screen or other large screen if you want to be mobile, but perform most final editing work at home.
+If you want to be mobile and want the most power, get the MacBook Pro 16" spec'ed out (with the most RAM, fasterst processor, largest disk and matte nano screen).

 Buy my Capture One Survival Kit for a step-by-step guide to professional workflow with Capture One Pro